brennon/eim/README.md

     brew install mongodb
     ```

-4. Start `mongod` is started on the default port.
+4. Start `mongod` on the default port.
 If you installed with Homebrew:

     ```
     mongod --config /usr/local/etc/mongod.conf